hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ### User experience and design

-Broadly: Do research and/or design that focuses specifically on the user.
+Do research and/or design that focuses specifically on the user.
 This can include work with voice-centric products or with other products.

 Some job titles: **UX Researcher, Human Factors Engineer, Content Designer, Content Strategist, UX writer, UX Design, Conversation Designer, Voice Designer, Voice-User Interface Designer, Conversational Architect, Chatbot Designer**